hajs110208/BedrockDedicatedServer-Termux/README.md

 # BedrockDedicatedServer-Termux
-Run BDS on box64 without proot-distro
+Run BDS in Termux without proot-distro

+## Before doing anything
+Please use Termux from F-Droid or Github releases.
+Play Store app may not work correctly with this script.

 ## How to use?